 The New Atlantis is a nonpartisan publication.
 Indeed, the subjects addressed in our pages often cut across existing political lines, forcing liberals and conservatives, progressives and libertarians, to revisit their guiding principles.

 We are published by a nonprofit organization that is supported wholly by private foundations, individual donors, and revenue earned from subscriptions and licensing.
 We receive no funding from business or government sources.
-(We allowed a one-time exception to this policy by accepting a Paycheck Protection Program loan in 2020 under the federal coronavirus relief law.)
+(We have allowed exceptions to this policy by accepting federal funds under the coronavirus relief laws of 2020-21.)

 The whimsical line drawings used throughout our site derive from “New Atlantis,” an illustration of Francis Bacon’s story that first appeared in the 1964 book The Scientist